ms-iot/content/en-US/win10/samples/NodejsCylon.md

    Driver is running.
 * Run `reg add "HKLM\SYSTEM\ControlSet001\Enum\usb\VID_2341&PID_8036\5&3753427A&0&4\Device Parameters" /v "PortName" /t REG_SZ /d "COM5" /f`.
 * Run `shutdown /r /t 0` to reboot the device.
-* When the device restarts, you can run the sample code!
+* When the device restarts, reconnect PowerShell and you can run the sample code!

 ###Run the sample!